rushalsohal/WalletTesting/README.md

 # WalletTesting
-This is a simple user credit/debit wallet to allow users to check balance, add/withdraw amount, and see their transaction history.
+This is a simple credit/debit wallet to allow users to check balance, add/withdraw amount, and see their transaction history.

 A test user/wallet is created when the server is booted.